lestitan/self-commitment/implementation-checklist.md

   - `STRIPE_SECRET_KEY` - Your Stripe secret key for server-side operations
   - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` - Your Stripe publishable key for client-side
   - `STRIPE_WEBHOOK_SECRET` - Secret for validating webhook events
+- For testing components with form validation, make sure to:
+  - Add `role="form"` to forms to aid in test selection
+  - Use `fireEvent.input` instead of `fireEvent.change` for proper input handling
+  - Use `waitFor` to handle async validation properly
+- Common testing patterns established:
+  - Component testing pattern with rendering tests and interaction tests
+  - Mock implementations for external dependencies like Clerk and Stripe
+  - API testing utilities for simulating Next.js API routes
+  - Service testing with mocked database and external services

 ## Next Steps (Priority Order)
 1. Complete payment success flow: